anovos/anovos-docs/docs/using-anovos/setting-up/on_azure_databricks.md

 - dist/.whl file

-  - This is wheel file that contains all the packages and required scripts that was built in step 2
+  - This is wheel file that contains all the packages and required scripts that was taken or built in step 2

 - jars/.jar file